DerrickStuckey/got-narrators/README.md

 **top_features.py**
 Executable script which runs parser for first 5 books of GoT series, trains an SVM classifier on the full corpus, and exports trained feature weights to a CSV file in 'results/features'.

+**raw_text**
+This directory holds the actual text of each of the first 5 GoT books.
+The texts are not included in this repository for copyright reasons.

+**results**
+This directory contains CSV output for classifier performance.

+**results/features**
+This directory contains CSV output for feature weights used to determine character-word associations.